 You can integrate remedial developments like improvements to identifying the best talent, better employee engagement, and expanded training policies into your metrics.
 That way you can measure their effectiveness on the quality of future hires, improved staff engagement and retention, and decreased hiring costs.

 Data-driven recruitment provides endless options

-No two companies are the same so not everyone will want or need the same HR analytics.
-The 3 points highlighted in this article apply to business across the board.
+No two companies are the same, so not everyone will want or need the same HR analytics.
+The three points highlighted in this article apply to business across the board.
 You could, however, benefit from many different types of metrics and analytics, depending on the type and size of your business.